Debate Overview

-The purpose of debate in STOA is to instill in Christian home school students the skills of presentation, critical thinking, and research; and the analysis of values, policies, and current events.
+The purpose of debate in the STOA league is to instill in Christian home school students the skills of presentation, critical thinking, and research; and the analysis of values, policies, and current events.
 That endeavor is accomplished in an environment of honorable competition that cultivates maturity, wisdom, grace, poise, and brings glory to our Lord Jesus Christ.

 Lincoln Douglas Value Debate